Parameter-Efficient Fine-Tuning of State Space Models

-In this paper, we present the first study on the performance of PEFT methods applied to SSM-based models.
-Our evaluation of existing PEFT methods provides valuable insights and guidelines for future researchers to parameter-efficiently fine-tune SSM-based models to other domains.
-Moreover, we take a first step in establishing a theoretical framework for studying PEFT methods on SSM-based models.
-Furthermore, we introduce \ours{}, the first PEFT method specifically tailored for SSM-based models, which outperforms existing methods.
+In this paper, we study PEFT methods applied to SSM-based models.
+Our evaluation of existing PEFT methods provides valuable insights and guidelines for future researchers to parameter-efficiently fine-tune SSM-based models for other domains.
+Moreover, we take an initial step in establishing a theoretical framework for studying PEFT methods on SSM-based models.
+Additionally, we introduce \ours{}, a PEFT method specifically tailored to SSM modules, demonstrating superior performance compared to existing approaches.

-While our work offers numerous valuable insights, some limitations exist.
-Theoretically, our guarantees for \ours{} are limited to linear activations and require full fine-tuning of the last layer.
-However, our experiments demonstrate that \ours{} does not suffer from these limitations in practice.
-Removing such restrictions for \ours{} in theory or developing new PEFT methods under more general theoretical cases is an interesting future direction.
-Additionally, our theory only demonstrates that updating a subset of channels and states is sufficient, without providing guidance on optimal selection.
-Our channel and state selection, based on a warmup stage and parameter magnitude, may not be optimal.
-Further investigation into the impact of channel/state selection and development of improved dimension selection algorithms presents an interesting avenue for future work.
-Lastly, our work primarily focuses on SSM-based models.
-Studying PEFT methods on SSM-Transformer hybrid models~\citep{lieber2024jamba,park2024can}, is an interesting future direction.
+\paragraph{Limitations \& Future Works.} The theoretical guarantees for \ours{} are restricted to linear activations and require full fine-tuning of the last layer.
+Nonetheless, our experiments show that \ours{} performs well in practice despite these constraints.
+Addressing these theoretical limitations or developing new PEFT methods applicable to broader scenarios is a promising future direction.
+Additionally, our theory shows that modifying a subset of channels and states is sufficient but does not guide optimal selection.
+Our approach, based on a warmup stage and parameter magnitude, might not be optimal.
+Future research could explore the impact of channel/state selection and improve dimension selection algorithms.